 There’s another problem with the proposed law.
 It seems to be plainly unconstitutional.
 The Judiciary is the co-equal to the Congress and the Executive.
 No one branch gets to tell another how to operate.
 Not even if two branches agree do they get to decide how the third does its business.
 Only the Constitution of the United States itself provides the rule book for how each branch conducts itself, and as currently situated, it gives no power to the Congress to control what recording devices are permitted in the courtroom during oral arguments.

 Justice Roberts will be the decider here.
 He is the chief executive of the Judiciary, and it will be up to him, should the law be passed, to hold steady.
 This is not an appeal to Luddites or in favor of concealing the business of the Court.
 SCOTUS holds its hearings in public, and they’re relatively easy to get into.
 The Court also releases audio recordings of the arguments after their presentation, and often does so on the same day with cases that have massive public interest.

-The bill is currently only co-sponsored by other Senate Judiciary Committee Democrats and a lone Republican – President Pro Tempore of the Senate and former Judiciary Committee chairman Grassley.We value your comments!
-Please weigh in on our comment section below.
+The bill is currently only co-sponsored by other Senate Judiciary Committee Democrats and a lone Republican – President Pro Tempore of the Senate and former Judiciary Committee chairman Grassley.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com